asdfractal/yggdrasil-labs/TESTING.md

 I tested every page using Lighthouse and fixed any issues to do with accessibility and best practice.
 After fixing issues every page is receiving 95+ in both of these categories

 ### User tests
-Two of my housemates and a fellow student have tested the website by using it and did not report any bugs.
-The feedback was positive and they used all the systems without any guidance required
+Two of my housemates and two fellow students have tested the website by using it and did not report any bugs.
+The feedback was positive and they used all the systems without any guidance required, aside from one student not knowing the Stripe testing credentials.
+This is why I have included them at the top of the README

 ## Bugs